Tourism Matters to Montana’s Economy

 The Importance of Destination Promotion

 While many factors influence travel trends, there is no question that Montana would lose market share to competing destinations without promotion ― giving up portions of the revenues, taxes and jobs we enjoy to Colorado, Utah, Wyoming, Idaho and other states.
-A study by Leisure Trends Group found that each dollar spent on advertising Montana results in $157 in visitor spending.
+A study by Leisure Trends Group found that each dollar spent on advertising Montana results in $146 in visitor spending.
 Ongoing brand awareness studies show that awareness notably grows once Montana advertises in a market.
 Those who have seen Montana’s advertising are significantly more likely to plan travel here compared to those who are unaware of the advertising.

 In addition to funding tourism promotion, lodging taxes benefit Montana State Parks, the Montana Historical Society and the Montana Heritage Commission.
-Fifty-seven percent of the lodging tax is allocated for tourism promotion and tourism infrastructure, and 43 percent is deposited in the state general fund for the benefit of all Montanans.